chromegng/ManualWalkthrough/docs/deployment/prerequisites/virtualmachinecreation/README.md

 ### Next Steps
-You have fullfilled the Prequisites and ready to move on to creating your [Github Repository](https://github.com/chromegng/ManualWalkthrough/tree/master/docs/deployment/prerequisites/gitrepositorycreated)
+You have fullfilled the prerequisites and ready to move on to creating your [Github Repository](https://github.com/chromegng/ManualWalkthrough/tree/master/docs/deployment/prerequisites/gitrepositorycreated)

 #### Reference Documentation